febbyRG/mobile/README.md

 The components are fairly independent, and require a little bit of elbow grease to create a full deployment, but we've built it that way for flexibility, and so we can take advantage of the stable, GA release of [Couchbase Server 2.0](http://www.couchbase.com/couchbase-server/overview), among other things.
 Here's a breakdown of the components:

 * [Couchbase Server 2.0](http://www.couchbase.com/couchbase-server/overview) -- High performance scalable NoSQL storage that's been battle-tested in heavy-traffic mission critical deployments serving millions of users.
-* [TouchDB](https://github.com/couchbaselabs/TouchDB-iOS) -- A NoSQL database for iOS or [Android](https://github.com/couchbaselabs/TouchDB-Android) that provides a native API as well as robust synchronization capabilities using a standard Apache CouchDB-compatible replication protocol.
+* [Couchbase Lite](https://github.com/couchbaselabs/TouchDB-iOS) -- A NoSQL database for iOS or [Android](https://github.com/couchbaselabs/TouchDB-Android) that provides a native API as well as robust synchronization capabilities using a standard Apache CouchDB-compatible replication protocol.
 * [Sync Gateway](https://github.com/couchbaselabs/sync_gateway) -- Interposed between server and client, it handles access control and synchronization, so that a single large Couchbase Server cluster can manage data for multiple users and complex applications.
 * **Your Application** -- Couchbase Mobile delegates responsibility for data access control to your code.
 For each document, you specify which channels it belongs to, and for each user or device, which channels they can see.

 ## Roadmap

-While the Couchbase Server and [TouchDB-iOS](https://github.com/couchbaselabs/TouchDB-iOS/wiki/TouchDB-In-The-Wild) components are already in production, the other components are brand new, so the big picture is **experimental**.
+While the Couchbase Server and [Couchbase Lite](https://github.com/couchbaselabs/TouchDB-iOS/wiki/TouchDB-In-The-Wild) components are already in production, the other components are brand new, so the big picture is **experimental**.

 We are actively seeking feedback from users and customers.
 Please [join our mailing list](https://groups.google.com/forum/#!forum/mobile-couchbase) to discuss improvements, report bugs, or get help with your applications.